-Our contractual obligations as of December 31, 2022 include operating lease obligations of \$135.3 million, reflecting the minimum commitments for our office and laboratory spaces in Seattle, Washington and South San Francisco, California, our warehouse lease in Bothell, Washington and our office lease in New York City, New York.
-See Note 10 of the accompanying notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for more information, including the timing of cash payments related to these lease obligations.
-In connection with one of our lease agreements, we have an existing letter of credit of \$2.1 million with one of our existing financial institutions.
+Our contractual obligations as of December 31, 2024 include operating lease obligations of \$107.6 million, which reflects the minimum commitments for our office and laboratory spaces in Seattle, Washington and South San Francisco, California and our warehouse lease in Bothell, Washington.
+See Note 10, Leases of the accompanying notes to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K for more information, including the timing of cash payments related to these lease obligations.
+In connection with certain of our lease agreements, we have \$2.1 million in letters of credit with one of our financial institutions.

-Additionally, pursuant to the Purchase Agreement, the Purchasers will have a right to receive Revenue Interests from us based on the Applicable Payment Percentage of the Revenue Base.
+Additionally, pursuant to the Purchase Agreement, the Purchasers have a right to receive Revenue Interests from us based on the Applicable Payment Percentage of the Revenue Base.
 If only the First Payment has been made, the Applicable Payment Percentage shall be five percent of the quarterly Revenue Base.
 If both the First Payment and Second Payment have been made, the Applicable Payment Percentage shall be eight percent of the quarterly Revenue Base.
 If each of the First Payment, Second Payment and Third Payment have been made, the applicable payment percentage applied to the Revenue Interest shall be ten percent of the quarterly Revenue Base.
 Revenue Interest Payments shall be made quarterly within 45 days following the end of each fiscal quarter.
-If OrbiMed has not received Revenue Interest Payments in the aggregate equal to or greater than the Cumulative Purchaser Payments on or prior to September 12, 2028, the revenue interest rate shall be increased to a rate which, if applied retroactively to our cumulative Revenue Base, would have resulted in Revenue Interest Payments equal to the sum of all Cumulative Purchaser Payments.
-OrbiMed will be entitled to 100% of the Revenue Interest Payments until it has received the Return Cap, unless full repayment of the amount of the Return Cap has not been made by September 12, 2032, in which case the Return Cap shall be increased to 175% of the Cumulative Purchaser Payments.
+If OrbiMed has not received Revenue Interest Payments in the aggregate equal to or greater than the Cumulative Purchaser Payments on or prior to September 12, 2028, the revenue interest rate shall be increased to a rate which, if applied retroactively to our cumulative Revenue Base, would have resulted in Revenue Interest Payments until it has received the Return Cap, unless full repayment of the amount of the Return Cap has not been made by September 12, 2032, in which case the Return Cap shall be increased to 175% of the Cumulative Purchaser Payments.
 As projected revenues change from our initial estimates, the amount of the obligation and timing of payment is likely to change.
-See Note 11 of the accompanying notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for more information.
+See Note 11, Revenue Interest Purchase Agreement of the accompanying notes to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K for more information.